bgh-github/arch-uefi-cloudimg/README.md

 Typically, the VM provisioning process would go something like

 1. Use cloud-init to prime the absolute essentials for the environment, such as network configuration, SSH keys, and any management agents
-2. Once the VM is in a manageable state, have a configuration management tool handle all subsequent configuration
+2. Once the VM is in a manageable state, have a configuration management tool handle subsequent setup

 In this way, arch-uefi-cloudimg is intentionally a blank canvas.

 The slightly opinionated part is perhaps the eschewment of "legacy" technologies and including `zram-generator`.
-On balance, this seems reasonable with consensus on the age-old "to swap or not to swap" question appearing to converge towards zram (see [Fedora change](https://fedoraproject.org/wiki/Changes/SwapOnZRAM)), zram being relatively trivial to disable post-provisioning, no upfront partitioning implications, and the assumption modern virtualised workloads would be flash storage backed.
+On balance, this seemed reasonable with consensus on the age-old "to swap or not to swap" question appearing to converge towards zram (see [Fedora change](https://fedoraproject.org/wiki/Changes/SwapOnZRAM)), zram being relatively trivial to disable post-provisioning, no upfront partitioning implications, and the assumption modern virtualised workloads would be flash storage backed.

 ## Running

 With the image downloaded (and verified), it's now time to spin up a VM.
 Command line examples provided below for Proxmox VE and local QEMU.
-These same principles can be adapted to deployment tooling/APIs as appropriate.
+These same principles can be adapted to various deployment tooling/APIs as appropriate.

 <details>
   <summary>Proxmox VE</summary>